JCMexplains/writing-for-success-2023/textbook.md

 #### Books by Different Authors with the Same Last Name

 Alphabetize entries by the authors' first initial.
+"Smith, I. T." comes before "Smith, S."

-> Smith, I. K. (2008) *The 4-day diet*.
+> Smith, I. T. (2008) *The 4-day diet*.
 St. Martin's Press.
 >
 > Smith, S. *The complete guide to Navy Seal fitness: Updated for today's warrior elite* (3rd ed.).
 Hatherleight Press.

 #### A Book by a Group

 Treat the group name as you would an author's name.

-For the purposes of alphabetizing, ignore words like *The* in the group's name.
-(That is, a book published by the American Heart Association would be listed with other entries whose authors' names begin with *A*.)
+For alphabetizing, ignore the words "a", "an", or "the" at the start of a group author's name.

+Notice that "The American Heart Association" is listed before "American Psychiatric Association" in the example.

+>The American Heart Association.
+(1990). *A sample publication* (2nd ed.).
+AHA Publishers.
+>
 > American Psychiatric Association.
 (1994). *Diagnostic and statistical
 > manual of mental disorders DSM-IV* (4th ed.).
 American
 > Psychiatric Publishing.